brettboylen/reddit-tracker/README.md

 - **Multiple Subreddit Support**: The application technically supports tracking multiple subreddits via a comma-separated list in the `.env` file.
 This feature should be considered experimental as it hasn't been rigorously tested.

-- **Kubernetes Ready**: I added a `/healthz` endpoint specifically for Kubernetes liveliness probe;  in practive, we'd likely need a readiness endpoint as well if we were pushing to k8s.
+- **Kubernetes Ready**: I added a `/healthz` endpoint specifically for Kubernetes liveliness probe;  in practice, we'd likely need a readiness endpoint as well if we were pushing to k8s.

 ## Features